ArsenAbazian/WorkflowDiagram/README.md

 Here is my example.
 I created CryptoTradingFramework application which supports Strategies.
 I created a set of nodes which allows my user creates their own strategy, test them on historical data and, using only visual design (ok, I not finished it yet ).
-Here is the example:

 ![](https://github.com/ArsenAbazian/WorkflowDiagram/blob/main/Help/media/image3.png)